czbiohub/covidtracker_notes/submission_rejection/README.md

 In an effort to let through real frameshifts, GISAID now provides an option to ignore all previously known frameshifts, and GenBank is ignoring all non-essential genes, which is great.

 ### If it is a random 1bp insertion, can go either way.
-For my own sanity, I did not fix them.
+For my own sanity, we did not fix them.

 This is an interesting type of frameshifts.
-It is a 1bp insertion that lands seemingly random positions across the genome, most often precedes a short stretch of `A` or `T` (only 10/217 instances precede `C` or `G`), and is usually present in some of the reads but not all of them, which leads to a representation by `N` in the assembled genome.
-I am quite unsure about the original of this.
-Given it is an insertion instead of point mutation, it seem unlikely to be introduced by PCR processs; given the frequent occurrance, it's extremely unlikely to be sequencing error.
-It may have something to do with the virus replication?
-If anyone knows, please let me know!
+It is a 1bp insertion that lands at seemingly random positions across the genome, most often precedes a short stretch of `A` or `T` (only 10/217 instances precede `C` or `G`), and is usually present in some of the reads but not all of them, which leads to a representation by `N` in the assembled genome. see [discussion here](https://github.com/andersen-lab/ivar/issues/45).
+So there must be more cases like this that we did not capture, because the amount of reads containing the 1bp insertion is below iVar threshold to make it into the consensus genome.

-For the purpose of submission, because the 1bp insertion is well-supported by reads, I usually don't remove them from the genome.
-Someone someday may find this feature interesting and do some study with it (or I am just too lazy).
+For the purpose of submission, because the 1bp insertion is well-supported by reads, we usually don't remove them from the genome.
+Someone someday may find this feature interesting and do some study with it (or yes, our submitter is simply too lazy).

 A few examples: